 Despite the air outside feeling cold in winter, there is still some ambient heat in the air, even when temperatures are below freezing.
 Your heat pump works by extracting this heat from the air and using it to heat the refrigerant liquid.

 When the temperatures are lower, your air source heat pump will need to work harder.
 This means that your heat pump may be less efficient during the winter months.
 However, your heat pump should still be effective even at temperatures as low as -20 oC.

-So, your air source heat pump doesn’t just rely on outdoor temperatures, but it will need to work harder to heat the air if the temperatures outdoors are lower.
-This means that it will become less efficient during the winter months.
+Heat pumps work in cold temperatures as they don’t just rely on the outdoor temperatures, but need to work harder to create sufficient heat the air if the temperatures outdoors are lower.
+This means that an air source heat pump will become less efficient in cold climates or during the colder months.

 What temperature is a heat pump not effective?

 The temperatures at which an air source heat pump is able to operate will depend on the brand and model of heat pump that you choose.
 However, the majority of heat pumps will be able to operate in outdoor temperatures as low as -20 oC.

 In the UK, it is rare for outdoor temperatures to drop below -10 oC.
 This means that your heat pump should still be effective in heating your home in even the coldest of British winters.

 Pros and cons of an air source heat pump

 The decision of whether to invest in a heat pump can feel overwhelming.
 It’s important to carefully consider the pros and cons of installing an air source heat pump before making your decision.